When you were shopping around for a guitar a little while ago, you probably bought the best instrument that you get with the budget that you had.

 Best locking tuners on the market

 The Grover 502C Roto-Grip locking tuners are drop-in tuners that use the 3/3 tuner configuration and have an 18-1 gear ratio.
 This ratio allows a lot of different popular guitars to fit these tuners, which means that maybe you won’t have to do any adjustments to your headstock.

-These tuners are one of the most popular aftermarket locking tuner on the available and for great reason.
+The Grover Rotomatic tuners are one of the most popular aftermarket locking tuner on the available and for great reason.
 These locking tuners also come with all of the hardware that you will need to mount these tuners.

 If you have a popular guitar, you will most likely find that these tuners fit with ease, but there is always the chance that you will have to drill holes in the headstock of the guitar.

-These tuners come with a Hipshot Universal Mounting Plate (also called UMP).
+These hipshot tuners come with a Universal Mounting Plate (also called UMP).
 Having the Universal Mounting Plate helps to make the installation process a lot easier, especially since you won’t have to drill any holes.